 The stand-out feature of our ship motion analysis service is our team’s exceptional ability to augment the codes we use with an additional layer of mathematical analysis.
 The result is innovative solutions suited to each client’s unique challenge.

-Challenges like a crane’s load swing, or gangway motions at oblique angles.
-These tough tasks are where Vard Marine's engineers excel.
+Challenges like a crane’s load swing, or gangway motions at oblique angles are tough tasks where Vard Marine's engineers excel.

 THE CLIENT ADVANTAGE

 When carried out during the design phase, ship motion analysis gives you a prognosis for the operability of your ship and allows us to design-in optimal mission effectiveness and high levels of crew safety and comfort.

 Our calculations can also be used to create guidelines for the safe and effective operation of the ship.